-This report provides an overview of findings based on the SHC framework and recommends.
+This report provides an overview of findings based on the SHC framework and recommends that Council note the initial findings and approve Priority Actions and remains aware that ongoing evaluations will take place,

 The Concept of Sustainability

 Organisations are increasingly attempting to incorporate sustainability practices and management systems into their operations.
 Local governments in Western Australia are particularly recognising the need for improved sustainability management.
 The Local Government Act 1995 was amended in 2004 to require that the function of Local Government be related to sustainability.